Extracting Data from a RAID Disk When NAS Asustor DRIVESTOR 4 Pro Does Not Begin: Step-by-Step Guide

 To mitigate the risk of data loss, it is recommended to use a high-quality uninterruptible power supply (UPS) that can provide a stable power source and protect against sudden power fluctuations or outages.
 Additionally, regularly backing up your data to an external storage device or cloud storage can provide an extra layer of protection against potential data loss.

-Although NAS DRIVESTOR 4 Pro can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DRIVESTOR 4 Pro can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view